acailic/akka-essentials-recap/Readme.md

 At some point the actor is unscheduled in which point actor is released, thread will move on.
 Guarantees: Only one thread per actor at any time.
 Effectively single threaded.
 No locks needed.
 Message delivery guarantee: At most once delivery. for any sender receiver pair, message order is maintained.

+## actor lifecycle
+1. actor instance
+  - has methods, internal state
+2. actor reference
+  - incarnation, actorOf, encapsuleted, mailbox, UUID, one actor instance
+3. actor paths
+  - may or may not have instance ActorRef inside

+ - actors can be started, suspendend, resumed, restarted, stoppped.